 An experienced Colorado Springs drug crime lawyers can make a crucial difference in your case.
 Call us now to get help.
 An experienced Colorado Springs Drug Criminal lawyer can help get you through this.
 Contact us today for a FREE consultation.

-Police must follow a set of procedures to make an arrest.
+Just because you’ve been arrested for a drug crime doesn’t mean you’ll definitely be convicted.
+Police must follow a set of procedures to make an arrest for drug crimes and it’s up to the prosecution to prove beyond reasonable doubt that you are guilty of the crime you’re accused of.
 We can analyze the specifics of your case and determine whether they followed the correct policies.
 If there was no probable cause to stop and/or search you, our Colorado Springs drug crime lawyers may be able to suppress evidence, resulting in a reduced or dismissed case.

 Nick was very knowledgeable and friendly when I asked him about a traffic ticket.
 He answered all of my questions in a timely manner.
 Right Law Group is an excellent criminal defense law firm and the attorneys are top notch.
 10/10 will recommend to family and friends.